-- A. When a student is accepted by St. Mary's Dominican High School and requests a reservation in a given class for the next year, a deposit of \$1,000 is required.
-This amount is subtracted from the all inclusive tuition of \$10,340. - B. The deposit is non-refundable and is not prorated.
-The payment does not constitute a guarantee of enrollment if academic and disciplinary requirements are not met and/or if tuition is not paid. - C. The deposit is not accepted or processed for the following year unless all financial obligations are paid for the current year.
+- A. New and returning students are required to pay a \$1,000 deposit.
+This amount is subtracted from the all inclusive tuition of \$10,700. - B. The deposit is non-refundable and is not prorated.
+The payment does not constitute a guarantee of enrollment if academic and disciplinary requirements are not met and/or if tuition is not paid. - C. For returning students, the deposit is not accepted or processed for the following year until all financial obligations are paid for the current year.